curlsli/webpack-book/docs/en/techniques/06_consuming.md

 }
 ```

-T> It can be a good idea to install [React Developer Tools](https://github.com/facebook/react-devtools) to Chrome for even more information as it allows you to inspect *props* and *state* of your application.
+> It can be a good idea to install [React Developer Tools](https://github.com/facebook/react-devtools) to Chrome for even more information as it allows you to inspect *props* and *state* of your application.

-T> [script-loader](https://www.npmjs.com/package/script-loader) allows you to execute scripts in a global context.
+> [script-loader](https://www.npmjs.com/package/script-loader) allows you to execute scripts in a global context.
 You have to do this if the scripts you are using rely on a global registration setup.

-{pagebreak}

 ## Removing Unused Modules